julianjohannesen/MyReads/README2.md

 ## Why isn't the currently reading option working in my shelf changer?

+There's some other very hard to understand behavior.
+Not sure what's going on.

 ## Why isn't anything displaying on the search page.

 The fetch is returning the search for books.
 And as far as I can tell, everything is working well.
 I'm not getting any errors.
 The books just aren't showing up.
 Instead, I'm getting the one empty book that is the default.